-This vocational training course in acupuncture prepares students for their career as acupuncturists at professional level.
-Students will be introduced to the classical methods of TCM as well as to the modern development of TCM.
+This vocational training course in acupuncture prepares students for their career as acupuncturists at a professional level.
+Students are introduced to the classical methods of TCM as well as the modern developments of TCM.

 - RAccredited by SNRO